 Sunday night on Folsom weekend is our favorite event of the entire year.
 If I could go to only one dance party a year anywhere in the world, it would be Real Bad.
 Real Bad is one of the few parties still going strong since the the 1980s crisis and they’ve raised hundreds of thousands of dollars for their beneficiaries.

 Thousands of the friendliest, hottest men you’ve ever met (and some women) pack into local dance mega-temple 1015 Folsom for a night of dancing and revelry.
-The event is produced by local non-profit Grass Roots Gay Rights and all the money from the general admission tickets goes directly to local and national beneficiaries.
+The event is produced by local non-profit Grass Roots Gay Rights.
+All the money from the general admission tickets goes directly to local and national beneficiaries.

-Real Bad is special to us because it is the centerpiece for an entire year of gay dance events in the city.
-From the initial margarita party kickoff where they announce the DJs and then the check presentation party where we all cry as they give the funds to the beneficiaries, it’s an entire narrative across the year for the community that we call friends.
+Real Bad is special to us because it is the centerpiece for an entire year of gay dance events in San Francisco.
+From the initial margarita party kickoff where they announce the DJs and then the check presentation party where we all cry as they give the funds to the beneficiaries, it’s an entire narrative across the year for the global community that we the Circle of Friends.

 We spend most of our evening on the outer third of the crowd.
-Dancing in the dense crowd under the disco ball in the center of the main floor can be exhilarating or exhausting depending on how you’re feeling at that moment.
-Take a break in the upstairs lounge, snuggle up with a guy in the basement, catch a breath outside in the cordoned-off smoking area, or have a stunning tattooed Iraqi muscle stud help you unwrap a Starburst in the lobby.
+Dancing in the dense crowd under the disco ball in the center of the main floor can be exhilarating or exhausting depending on how you’re feeling at the moment.
+Take a break in the upstairs lounge.
+Snuggle up with a guy in the basement.
+Catch a breath outside in the cordoned-off smoking.
+Or have a stunning tattooed Iraqi muscle stud help you unwrap a Starburst in the lobby.
 That’s not even a euphemism, it was a literally a Starburst.

 Real Bad is also our yearly check-in with everyone and where they are in their lives.
-People have seen Ron and grom from two wide-eyed young bucks from Chicago to two inked pierced bearded married muscle dads and part of the usual usuals orbiting the community and it’s related events.
+People have seen Ron and I go from two wide-eyed young bucks from Chicago to two inked pierced bearded married muscle dads (and this past December, moved back to Chicago) and part of the usual usuals orbiting the community and it’s related events.
 I’ll see friends that we were very close with for a few years, had wonderful memorable times with them, and now I’m just somebody that they used to know.
 You’ll see now-separated couples with their new beaus.
-Or couples with their new thirds knowing that by next year they’ll probably be broken apart.
-(Sorry, think positive!)
+Or couples with their new thirds knowing that by next year they might be broken apart.